 Pie Charts: Develop the skills to construct and interpret pie charts in this self-marking set of exercises.

-Polygon Angles: A mixture of problems related to calculating the angles in polygons.
+Polygon Angles: A mixture of problems related to calculating the interior and exterior angles of polygons.

 Proof of Circle Theorems: Arrange the stages of the proofs for the standard circle theorems in the correct order.